SNStatComp/cbs_utils/README.rst

 Installation
 ============

-Installation at the CBS package directory X:\
+Installation at the CBS package directory X:\ (X is the network drive installation folder_)
-(where X points to the network drive installation  folder_) Note that you have to use the Anaconda cmd.exe prompt, not the power shell

 * Create the installation package for the current checkout version of the source code